danielsiegl/goplayground/README.md

 - `-name`: Name to greet (default: "World")
 - `-count`: Number of times to print the greeting (default: 1)
 - `-uppercase`: Print greeting in uppercase (default: false)
-- `-users`: Show users from the SQLite database (default: false)

-## Database

-The program includes a SQLite database (`users.db`) that is automatically created when you first run the program with the `-users` flag.
-The database contains a sample table of users with the following fields:
-- id (INTEGER, PRIMARY KEY)
-- name (TEXT)
-- email (TEXT, UNIQUE)

-Sample data is automatically inserted when the database is first created.

 ## Building